3mmaRand/teaching-modules/overview.md

 use of github in Rstudio

 #### Learning Objectives
-At the end of this module the successful student will be able to:
+At the end of this module the successful learner will be able to:
 *
 *
 *
 *

 #### Prerequisites

+---

 ### A simple package